-- To assess the child's progress towards meeting the objectives specified in the EHCP - In the case of the first annual review, to assess the child's progress towards the targets in the Pupil Profile. - To review the special provision made for the child - To consider the appropriateness of the Statement in the light of the child's performance - To consider if the EHCP is to be maintained.
+- To assess the child's progress towards meeting the objectives specified in the EHCP - In the case of the first annual review, to assess the child's progress towards the targets in the Pupil Profile. - To review the special provision made for the child - To consider the appropriateness of the plan in light of the child's performance - To consider if the EHCP is to be maintained. - To consider any alternative provision - To consider secondary school placement